Ask a Question

 Rider, sharing (Cerro Lodge)

-Included 9 nights twin/double room accommodation, all meals from breakfast on day two until breakfast on day ten excluding meals in San Jose, 7 days of riding, entrance fee to hot springs, one litre of drinking water per person, transfers as described, luggage transfer and guides.
+Included 9 nights twin/double room accommodation, all meals from breakfast on day two until breakfast on day ten excluding meals in San Jose, 6 days of riding, entrance fee to hot springs, drinking water (bring your own refillable bottle), transfers as described, luggage transfer and guides.

-Not included Flights, insurance, dinners in San Jose, personal expenses, drinks, tips
+Not included Flights, insurance, dinners in San Jose, personal expenses, additional activities, drinks, tips

 Extras